Trixie Belden Editions

 - There are several additional pictures in 1, 2 and 3 as well.

-- The scattered sketches are still one page.
+- The scattered sketches are still one full page.
 But instead of black and white, they are accented by a single color in addition to the black outline.

 - There are small pictures on the top quarter page at the beginning of each chapter.